-So the next question is, what are you going to wear?
-Does any of it still fit you and is it even clean or do you need an emergency dash to either the nearest shopping mall or dry cleaners?
+So the next question is how to dress for a job interview?
+Do any of your wardrobe items still fit you, and are they even clean, or do you need to perform an emergency dash to either the nearest shopping mall or dry cleaners?

-Well in part, the job interview attire you end up wearing is going to depend upon exactly what kind of role you have applied for.
-A young and dynamic business start-up might cut you a bit more slack than a traditional blue-chip employer when it comes to their expectations of appropriate interview attire.
+Well, in part, the proper job interview attire you end up wearing is going to depend upon the type of employment you have applied for.
+A young and dynamic business start-up might cut you a bit more slack than a traditional blue-chip employer when it comes to their expectations of appropriate job interview attire.

-The key then is to dress appropriately for the position.
-You want to be what is best described as “business casual”.
-By that we mean there’s no need to wear a three-piece suit which would be altogether too formal for a first interview.
-Instead, you might opt for a stylish pair of dress pants, a nice plain and conventional dress shirt, along with a decent pair of nicely polished dress shoes in black or brown depending upon the rest of your outfit.
-Shoes make all the difference when finishing off your overall look so do make sure that they are clean and you have given them a good polish and removed any scuff marks before you head into any interview situation.
-Shoes are an essential part of your outfit and shouldn’t ever be treated as just a final afterthought.
+The key then is to dress appropriately for the employment position you’re seeking.
+You want to dress in what is best described as “men’s business casual attire.”
+By that, we mean there’s no need to wear a three-piece suit, which would be altogether too formal for a first interview.
+Instead, you might opt for a stylish pair of dress pants, a nice plain, conventional wrinkle free dress shirt, along with a decent pair of nicely polished men’s dress shoes in black or brown depending upon the rest of your outfit.
+Shoes make all the difference when finishing off your overall look, so make sure they’re clean, and you’ve given them a good polish and removed any scuff marks before you head into any interview situation.
+Footwear is an essential part of your outfit and shouldn’t ever be treated as just a final afterthought.

-Give some proper consideration to what you are going to wear and don’t just throw something together on the morning of your interview.
-First impressions are crucial and you want to make the best possible one to your potential new employer so make sure that you are very much dressed for success.
+Give some proper consideration as to what to wear to impress for a job interview.
+Don’t just throw something together on the morning of your interview.
+First impressions matter, so you’ll want to make the best possible one to your potential new employer, so make sure that you’re properly dressed for success.

 Don’t blow the budget

 There’s no need to go overboard, spending your already imagined full next month’s salary on something new and achingly hip either.
-This isn’t a fashion show; it’s an interview so your outfit should be intelligently thought out and pulled together in a tasteful and professional way.
+This isn’t a fashion show; it’s an interview, so your outfit should be intelligently thought out and pulled together in a tasteful and professional way.
 That said, there’s no reason why it shouldn’t reflect your personality either, but steer clear of wacky colored ties and the cartoon character socks your aunt gave you last Christmas.
-They might well make an impression but it won’t be the one you are looking for.
+They might well make an impression, but it won’t be the one you’re looking for.

 Consider color combinations

-Think about the colors you wear and combine together too, and go for classic and contemporary ones like navy blue, charcoal grey, a classic black or maybe even a nice taupe dress pant teamed with a clean and stylish white dress shirt.
-This is a simple but very smart and polished overall look which will at the same time be impressive without being overwhelming.
+Think about the colors you wear and combine too, and go for classic and contemporary ones like navy blue, charcoal grey, a classic black or maybe even a nice taupe men’s dress pant teamed with a clean and stylish men’s white dress shirt.
+This is a simple but very smart and polished overall look that will, at the same time, be impressive without being overwhelming.

-If you are unsure whether the company you are interviewing for prefers a more casual or formal look, then a great compromise is a Sports Blazer with a pair of coordinated pants.
-Worn without the formality of a tie but again, with a very smart well-polished pair of leather dress shoes, this is a great look for any interview situation.
+If you’re unsure whether the company you’re interviewing for prefers a more casual or formal look, then a great compromise is a Sports Blazer with a pair of coordinated pants.
+Worn without the formality of a tie, but again, with a brilliant well-polished pair of men’s leather dress shoes, this is an excellent look for any interview situation.
 Don’t ever think that you can get away with wearing running shoes to a job interview, please.

-If you are confident that a more casual look is going to be entirely appropriate then a simple wool V or round neck sweater, over a button down plain shirt is a great interview outfit along with perhaps a pair of more relaxed style chino pants.
+If you’re confident that a more casual look is going to be entirely appropriate, then a simple wool V or round neck sweater over a button down shirt is a great interview outfit along with perhaps a pair of more relaxed style men’s chino pants.